openstack-archive/instack-undercloud/README-virt.md

 Once the vm is installed, start and logon to the vm, then return to the [README](README.md) and choose either a source or package based install.

+You can use the instack-virt.answers.sample file to help create an answers file.